-Are you more comfortable in a large firm or in a small firm?
+Are you more comfortable in a large firm or a small firm?

-Is it important to you that your firm have a national presence?
-An international presence?
-A regional presence?
+Is it important to you for your firm to have a national presence?
+International presence?
+Regional presence?

 How many people work in the office you are considering?
 Is that a plus or a minus?